Skip to content

 Follow the Gherkin syntax with specific semantic meanings:

-• Given: Describe the initial scene of the scenario, including:
+• Given: Must describe the initial scene of the scenario, including:

 • Road characteristics required for the scenario to work